eleboys/vestadp/README.md

 --------
 1. Multiculture callendars
 2. Themable and Sass support
-3. Gregorian and Persian is available (Hijri is comming)
+3. Gregorian and Persian and Hijri is available
 4. Can support every custom callendar you need (callendar interface must be implemented)
 5. No need to change js file for different callendars
 6. Multiple calendar algoritms can be used in a page at same time
 7. Inline and Input Datepicker
 8. LTR and RTL support
+9. Diffrent design for small screens

 Installation
 ---------------